 In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments-Overall (Subtopic 825-10), which eliminates the requirement to classify equity securities with readily determinable market values as either available-for-sale securities or trading securities, and requires that equity investments, other than those accounted for under the traditional equity method of accounting, be measured at their fair value with changes in fair value recognized in net income or loss.
 Equity investments that do not have readily determinable market values may be measured at cost, subject to an assessment for impairment.
 ASU No. 2016-01 also requires enhanced disclosures about such equity investments.
 ASU No. 2016-01 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years, with early adoption prohibited.
 Upon adoption, a reporting entity should apply the provisions of ASU No. 2016-01 by means of a cumulative effect adjustment to the balance sheet as of the beginning of the fiscal year of adoption.
-The Company is evaluating the potential impact on its consolidated financial statements of adopting ASU No. 2016-01.
+ASU No. 2016-01 will impact the Company's consolidated statement of comprehensive income, however, the Company is still assessing the overall potential impact of adopting ASU No. 2016-01 on its consolidated financial statements.